Market Risk Management

 Risk - Acquisitions and integration

 HEXPOL works on the basis of an active acquisition strategy, which has resulted in a series of successful acquisitions.
 Strategic acquisitions will also be a part of the growth strategy in the future.
-However, it cannot be guaranteed that HEXPOL will be able to find suitable acquisition targets; nor can it be guaranteed that the necessary financing for future acquisition targets can be obtained on terms that are acceptable for the Group.
+However, it cannot be guaranteed that HEXPOL will be able to find suitable acquisition targets; nor can it be guaranteed that the necessary financing for future acquisition targets can be obtained on terms that are acceptable to the Group.
 This could result in reduced or declining growth for HEXPOL.

 Risk management